MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ## <a name="gety"></a> `CAnimationPoint::GetY`

-Provides access to `CAnimationVariable` for Y coordinate.
+Provides access to `CAnimationVariable` for the Y coordinate.

 ```cpp
 CAnimationVariable& GetY();